matthigger/gradescope_auto_py/README.md

 This zip follows [gradescope's autograder format](https://gradescope-autograders.readthedocs.io/en/latest/specs/) and can be uploaded to any gradescope "programming assignment".

-## Notes
-- you can control when (and if) a student sees output of every assert-for-points by adding [a visibility setting ('visible', 'hidden', 'after_due_date', 'after_published')](https://gradescope-autograders.readthedocs.io/en/latest/specs/#controlling-test-case-visibility) after the points value within an assert statement.
-If none is given, the assert will default to 'visible':

-```python
-assert get_area(radius=1) == pi, 'case0: area from r=1 (2 pts hidden)'
-```

 ## Configured asserts vs submitted asserts
 The set of all assert-for-points is defined by the file passed to `build_autograder()`.
 You can see them in the [config.txt](test/ex_config.txt) included in the autograder `.zip` produced.
-A submitted assignment, however, need not have the same set of assert-for-points:
+A submitted assignment, however, may not have the same set of assert-for-points in the body of the code:
-  - If a submission is missing an assert-for-points from the configuration, it is appended to the end of the body of the submitted code before grading
+  - If a submission is missing an assert-for-points from the configuration, it is appended to the end of the body of the submitted code before grading.
-    - This is necessary to hide an assert from student
+    - This is helpful if you wish to hide an assert-for-points from students.
-  - If a submission matches an assert-for-points from the configuration, it is run within the body of the student's submission
+  - If a submission matches an assert-for-points from the configuration, it is run within the body of the student's submission.
-    - This is helpful to control the location of the assert within body of code
+    - This is helpful to allow the student to control the location of the assert within their submission.
   - If non-matching assert-for-points appears in student copy, no points are awarded (though we dont yet warn student about it [#3](https://github.com/matthigger/gradescope_auto_py/issues/3))

 ## Notes
+- You can control when (and if) a student sees output of every assert-for-points by adding [a visibility setting ('visible', 'hidden', 'after_due_date', 'after_published')](https://gradescope-autograders.readthedocs.io/en/latest/specs/#controlling-test-case-visibility) after the points value within an assert statement:

+```python
+assert get_area(radius=1) == pi, 'case0: area from r=1 (2 pts hidden)'
+```

+  If no visibility is specified, the assert defaults to 'visible'.
+Don't forget, to truly "hide" an assert from a student you'll have to remove it from the blank copy of the assignment given to students too :)

 - We automatically identify the modules to be installed on gradescope's interpreter via the blank instructor copy of assignment.
 Student submissions which import a module outside of these cannot be autograded (